 Your realtor or attorney can arrange for a title search and title insurance, required by Bryn Mawr College (or any other lender) to protect its interests.
 The purpose of the title search, which is a review of records at the local courthouse, is to make sure that the seller of the house is the legal owner and that there are no outstanding liens, other claims, or overdue assessments on the property.
 If the property changed hands within the last several years, the title insurance may allow a lower “reissue rate” premium because the recent title search is still valid.
 The title insurance company can provide this information.

 You and your realtor/attorney will set the date and place of settlement with the seller.
-The Treasurer's Office should be advised as soon as this is done.
+The Chief Administrative Office should be advised as soon as this is done.
 All documents and the mortgage check will be mailed to the place of settlement.
 There will be no one present at settlement from the College.

 It is advisable to arrange for a walk-through inspection of the house just prior to settlement, to determine that all repairs and items to be included in the sale are satisfactory.
 If they are not, funds may be withheld from the seller, to be held in escrow until the repairs are made, and then released by the title company to the seller.

 At settlement you will:

 - pay the difference (if any) between the College’s mortgage and the amount owed on the purchase price, together with closing costs, by either a cashier’s check or a certified check.

 - sign payroll deduction forms to repay the mortgage to the College.

 - pay the interest owed on the mortgage between the date of settlement and the date amortization begins.

 - receive copies of the Mortgage and the Note, plus the Settlement Sheet--and the keys to the house.

 The original of the Mortgage will be sent by the title company to the Recorder of Deeds in the appropriate County for recording and then held in the College’s files until satisfaction.
 The original of the Note will also be held in the College’s files until it is paid.